-As inflation climbs to 9.1%, nonprofit workers in the United States (U.S.) are demanding wage increases to help mitigate unprecedented increases in the cost of living.
-Fueled by the Great Resignation, employees across industries now have the upper hand when it comes to negotiating their wages.
+With inflation at historically high levels, nonprofit workers in the United States (U.S.) are demanding wage increases to help mitigate unprecedented increases in the cost of living.
+Fueled by the Great Resignation, employees across industries now often have the upper hand when it comes to negotiating their wages.

-Salary and wage increases at U.S. organizations have not kept pace with the rising prices of inflation, and recent trends suggest there is financial gain to be had from leaving workplaces that can’t keep up.
+Salary and wage increases at U.S. organizations have not kept pace with the rising prices of inflation, and recent trends suggest that in many cases there is financial gain to be had from leaving workplaces that can’t keep up.
 To put a fine point on it: employers who aren’t able to provide compensation increases that account for inflation risk losing their employees to those who can.

 It’s a particularly confounding challenge for charitable organizations.
-Even before implementing cost-of-living (COLA) wage adjustments for staff members, many nonprofits have budgets that are already stretched thin by the kaleidoscope of challenges ushered in by pandemic-induced inflation.
+Even before implementing cost-of-living adjustments (COLA) for staff members, many nonprofits have budgets that are already stretched thin by the kaleidoscope of challenges ushered in by the pandemic.
 Among these are sharp increases in the cost of operational materials and supplies, decreased donations, and increased demand for charitable services fueled by nationwide financial insecurity.